IOxCyber/Linux-octo/Chapter3&4.md

 > cd (used to return to the current user's home directory)

 ### Make Links Between Files:
-- `ln newfile.txt /dir/newfile-hardlink.txt` To make a hardlink to file.
+- `ln existingfile.txt /dir/newfile-hardlink.txt` To make a hardlink to file.
 - Two types of links: a hard link, or a symbolic link (sometimes called a soft link).
 > To determine whether two files are hard linked, use the ls command -i option to list each file's inode number.
 > Hard links have some limitations.
 First, you can use hard links only with regular files.
 You cannot use the ln command to create a hard link to a directory or special file.
-- `ln -s newfile.txt /dir/newfile-hardlink.txt` To make a symbolic/softlink to file.
+- `ln -s existingfile.txt /dir/newfile-hardlink.txt` To make a symbolic/softlink to file.
 - Symbolic links can link two files on different file systems, can point to a directory or special file.
 - A hard link points a name to data on a storage device.
 - A symbolic link points a name to another name, which points to data on a storage device.